fwerrij/Getting-and-Cleaning-Data-Project/README.md

 Finally I join test an train tables vertically and calculate de means of all remaining measurements per subject and activity combination, using the group_by and summarize_each verbs from the dplyr library.

-I have just one script with al steps in it.
+I have just one script with all steps in it.
 The script with explanatory comments is fully included:

 ## Preparation
 ####Setting/creating the workdirectory: